 - Communications are displayed in real time and remain viewable for at least 30 days.

 When appropriately used in conjuction with a public message board, e-mail can now be used as an effective communication tool for members of a governmental body.
-A compliant system provides members with a way to openly communicate and discuss issues with each other outside of the formal public meeting without violation the open meeting act.
+Permitted electronic discussions provide members with a way to openly communicate and discuss issues with each other outside of the formal public meeting without violation the open meeting act.
 This allows for exploration of different perspectives as well as full understanding and identification of options.